mrzysztof/opentelemetry-demo/README.md

 Finally we can use `http://my-collector-collector.observability.svc:4317` endpoint to pass into web app configuration and observe.
-In our case i pass this variable using gitlab ci/cd variable section.
+In our case we pass this variable using gitlab ci/cd variable section.
 For demo purposes, we didn't use [.Net automatic Instrumentation](https://opentelemetry.io/docs/instrumentation/net/automatic/)